 Because real talk?

-Scouring the internet, searching for the best carry on bags for women is not an easy feat, especially if you’re looking for some of the best hardside luggage.
+Scouring the internet, searching for the best carry on bag for women is not an easy feat, especially if you’re looking for some of the best hardside luggage.

 So how the heck do you choose the perfect women’s carry on bag?